dheerajaggarwal/contacts/readme.md

 The application allows you to browse through a list of contacts, as well as add, update, and delete contacts.

 The application is also hosted online.
 You can test it [here].
+Changed

 ## To run the application on your own Heroku account:##